Last updated on May 12, 2022.

 Each device connected to a network requires a unique IP address.
 The Domain Name System (DNS) translates human-readable domain names (like bluecatnetworks.com) to computer-friendly IP addresses, like 192.0.2.146.

 By itself, an IP address merely indicates which device sent a DNS query.
 This information is not very useful if you don’t know where that computer is and who’s using it.
-The picture only becomes clearer when it is correlated with user logs, query patterns, location data, and other contextual information.
+The picture only becomes clearer when correlating it with user logs, query patterns, location data, and other contextual information.

 Even then, using proxy servers and VPNs can throw trackers off the scent.
-DHCP also frequently re-assigns them, known as dynamic IP addresses.
+DHCP also frequently re-assigns them, known as dynamic IP addressing.
 That makes it difficult to track a single computer or user over time.

 So, does an IP address act as an online identifier or contain your personal information?